-To maintain its freshness, you may want to put some ice cubes in your fridge during the cooler season, or freeze the sauce in its original bottle for up to a year.
+To maintain its freshness, you may want to put some ice cubes in your fridge during the cooler season or freeze the sauce in its original bottle for up to a year.
 Another way of preserving your bbq sauce is to use it right away.
 Thaw it in a dish pan for a few minutes to bring out its flavor.
 Don’t try to microwave it or hang it to dry – this could cause it to lose its freshness.
-Once you’ve used it a few times, just store it in the fridge and reheat as needed.
+Once you’ve used it a few times, just store it in the fridge and reheat it as needed.

 Sugar is another big culprit when it comes to causing bbq sauce to go bad.
 Like vinegar, sugar loses most of its nutritional value when it is exposed to heat or light, so keep a few cups around to be used for baking or sweetening things.
 If you’re concerned about preservatives, try to buy organic products with no added sugar or high fructose corn syrup.
 These products tend to have a longer shelf life than traditional alternatives.

 The best way to maintain and increase the shelf life of your BBQ Sauce is to use it in moderation.
 You can’t expect it to last a lifetime in a jar if you’re only going to buy a little bit at a time.
-Since you probably have plenty of bottles sitting around in your fridge already, it may take just a few months to break them down enough to make it suitable for use in your cooking.
-Just make sure to keep them out of the fridge and out of direct sunlight to preserve its freshness.
+Since you probably have plenty of bottles sitting around in your fridge already, it may take just a few months to break them down enough to make them suitable for use in your cooking.
+Just make sure to keep them out of the fridge and out of direct sunlight to preserve their freshness.